Computer Virus and Malware Information

 Always be wary about opening files or clicking on "mystery links" sent to you via to email, text, instant message (IM), social networking sites such as Facebook or Twitter, ads and pop-ups.
 Links, files and attachments may contain or lead to harmful programs that can damage your system, files and the network.

-- An attachment or link is unexpected or unsolicited
+- A link or attachment is unexpected or unsolicited

 - The email is not addressed to you by name

 - You don't recognize the sender or the message says it is from a "friend"

 - You can't determine why the file or link was sent to you